wepull/roost-example/collaborate/README.md

 # Dependent microservices for collaborate feature in ROOST

-Two containerised services `fetcher` and `retriver` run in kubernetes environment in two pods. `fetcher` services expose an api at <http://roost-controlplane:30047/articles?tag=kubernetes> to fetch latest articles from <http://dev.to> based on provided tags and stores in provisioned pod volume. `retriver` service is dependent on `fetcher` service to retrieve stored articles in `fetcher` service volume.
+Two containerised services `fetcher` and `retriver` run in kubernetes environment in two pods.
+`fetcher` services expose an api given below to fetch latest articles from <http://dev.to> based on provided tags and stores in provisioned pod volume.
+`retriver` service is dependent on `fetcher` service to retrieve stored articles in `fetcher` service volume.
 As soon as articles file is found, `retriever` service reads the content and sends output over HTTP/browser.
+API End-point takes a URL parameter as input.
+End-point for multi-node cluster: <http://roost-controlplane:30047/articles?tag=kubernetes>
+End-point for single-node cluster: <http://roost-worker:30047/articles?tag=kubernetes>

 ## Commands to deploy